-For manufacturers navigating global supply disruptions, labor volatility, and rising operational costs, AI is emerging as a foundational capability for future readiness.
+For manufacturers navigating global supply disruptions, labor volatility, and rising operational costs, AI in manufacturing is emerging as a foundational capability for future readiness.

 AI Use Cases in Manufacturing